 Enter Pathfinder.
 Pathfinder ran off of the core rule set of 3.5E, and focused a similar level of importance on combat as 4E, but didn’t remove the content that was based for use outside of combat.
 They also had more streamlined abilities and powers, making combat flow easier.
 The idea with Pathfinder is to have the complexity and depth of a fully fleshed out system, while making it as painless as possible.
 Now, this doesn’t mean it’s 100% painless.

-The character I created for Pathfinder is a Kobold Druid, whose animal companion is a Velociraptor that is believed to be his God.
+The character I created for Pathfinder is a Kobold Druid, who’s animal companion is a Velociraptor who is believed to be his God.
 Character creation for my character and his animal companion took around two hours with help from friends and video guides.
 Each level up takes me between 15 and 30 minutes to complete, and I’m under constant fear that I’m doing something wrong, but I have almost complete creative control over how I want my character to develop.
 I am working towards a build where I will be able to play a 100% support role for the animal companion and his team mates, and with how fleshed out the rule book is, I can trace out the exact path I want to take him down with each level up.

 The drawback to this, is the system is very punishing if you misunderstand how your character’s abilities and weapons work, or if you just choose bad feats or skills for the particular campaign that you’re playing in.

-- Extremely deep in depth system that allows complete creative freedom.
+- Extremely deep, in depth system that allows complete creative freedom.

 - Provides the opportunity for particularly strategic game play.